 A herniated disc is a condition where a disc that sits between your vertebrae ruptures and the inner part slips out of its protective casing.
 The inner part can either come all the way out or push against the casing, causing the shape to change.
 It can also be known as a bulging disc.
 This injury not only impacts your vertebrae but can also irritate the nearby nerves, causing pain and other health-related issues.

 If you have a herniated disc after an auto accident, you'll likely experience various symptoms.
 Common symptoms we often see at our clinic include:

-- Pain and muscle spasms at the level of the disc herniation
+- Pain and muscle spasms around the herniated discs

 - Numbness, tingling, or shooting pain in an arm or leg

 - Weakness in an arm or leg (you may notice decreased grip strength, increased tripping or clumsiness, or foot drop)

 Since different parts of the spine connect with different parts of your body, the location of the symptoms will depend on which disc is herniated and which nerves are irritated.